tamimat/portfolio/_posts/2017-07-01-diva-project.md

 ## The dirty work
 In every project there is the dirty work that needs to be done.
 Things that are tedious and take time.
 We had a couple of those tasks.
 Whenever it was possible, I coordinated with people who outsourced that work.
 But when it wasn't possible, I did it myself.

-- Transcribing and correcting recorded audio utterances.
-See "speech recognition"
+- Transcribing: Approving and correcting recorded audio utterances.
-- Correcting computer generated phonemes.
-For example, if you say "USA," you actually say "YOU ESS AY."
+- Correcting computer generated phonemes: For example, if you say "USA," you actually say "YOU ESS AY."
 If you give the word to a computer to generate the phoneme automatically, it might generate it as a word (USAH), and not as single letters .
 Those computer-generated phonemes needed to be rechecked to improve the speech recognition.
-- Cleaning Data
-When data is scraped for training models it is dirty, especially when the data is user-generated.
+- Cleaning Data: When data is scraped for training models it is dirty, especially when the data is user-generated.
 This means there is data you don't want to have there.
 Between pictures of laptops, you may find boxes of laptops.
 The data needs to be cleaned up.

 ## Speechtek 2016
 In May 2016, we went to the Speech Technology Conference "Speechtek".
 It was a good time to show what we were working on.
 Here are the slides that I presented.